Feeling a bit blue? Don’t just blame your feelings on the new president-elect of the US—your brain is wired for a post-election come down.

 From a psychological perspective, there are many paths forward.
 To start, knowing that your brain is taking time to chemically rewire can offer some important perspective.

-Now that your electoral heroin has dried up, you could take social or political methadone.
 If you don’t want to remove yourself from all forms of political conversation and go cold turkey, try weening yourself off gradually.
 Now that your electoral heroin has dried up, you could take social or political methadone by continuing to argue about the future of the GOP, reading about other transient scandals, or maybe catching up on a high-strung TV drama.
 In most cases, though, continuing to bleed out the chaos in any form is simply redirecting the circuits from one overwrought construct to another.

 A more lasting solution will require you to take a step back from the chaos.
 The best way to avoid psychological waves crashing over you is to move your mind into deeper, calmer waters.
 Educate yourself (through histories and analyses, not sensationalist wonk blogs), volunteer in your community, or find something that you can connect to that yields tangible results, even if it’s simple or silly.